Discover more from After the Gold Rush

-For three excruciating days, Senator Broderick fought for his life, but succumbed on September 16.
+For three excruciating days, Senator Broderick fought for his life.
+He succumbed on September 16.

 In the office of the Bulletin, “Deacon” George Fitch scribbled furiously, yet another article on the duel.
 Or assassination, depending upon which circle one happened to frequent or which newspaper one happened to be taking.
 Fitch was not the only editor who’d seized on the event as both the tragic close of the decade—and the ominous beginning of a new one.